 Drive to Westport, taking in beautiful landscapes en route.
 After enjoying lunch on your own, visit a local farm to see working sheep dogs in action.
 Then, prepare a loaf during an Irish breadmaking demonstration.
 This evening, enjoy dinner in the nearby town of Sligo.

 STROKESTOWN | The Famine Years

 Visit 18th-century Strokestown Park House for a private tour.
 While there, explore the Irish National Famine Museum for insight into this sad chapter of the nation’s history.
 Visit Ireland’s oldest distillery, Kilbeggan, for a tour and tasting before continuing to your hotel in Dublin.

 DUBLIN | St. Patrick's Cathedral

-Explore Dublin this morning, visiting Trinity College to view the eight-century Book of Kells, one of the most famous illustrated manuscripts in the world.
-Continue to the renowned Guinness Storehouse, situated on what was once the world’s largest brewery and enjoy a well-earned pint.
+Explore Dublin this morning, visiting Trinity College to view the eighth-century Book of Kells, one of the most famous illustrated manuscripts in the world.
+Continue to the fascinating Howth Castle, home to the same family for more than 800 years.
 Spend an afternoon exploring Dublin at leisure, and then gather for a memorable farewell dinner.